sara-19992/Mastering-JavaScript-in-20-Days/Day4.md

 ```
 ### Functions return
-output of function that getting back by using a return keyword
-some function don't use return keyword
+the output of function that getting back by using a return keyword and some function don't use return keyword
 each functions return implicit value undefined expects function use a return keyword

 unreachable code is code after return statement